spiral/docs/framework/kernel.md

 ```

 ## Environment
-Use `Spiral\Boot\EnviromentInterface` to access list of ENV variables.
-By default framework relies on system level
+Use `Spiral\Boot\EnviromentInterface` to access the list of ENV variables.
+By default, the framework relies on system-level
 environment values.
-To redefine env values while initializing the kernel pass custom `EnviromentInterface` to `init` method.
+To redefine env values while initializing the kernel pass custom `EnvironmentInterface` to the `init` method.

 ```php
 $myapp = MyApp::init(